Twenty-FourSeven/code-refactor/README.md

 # Code-Refactor

-Improving HTML semantics and accesibility, and optimizing CSS
+Improving HTML semantics and accesibility, and optimizing CSS.

 ## Webpage Restructuring and Enhancements